mandiehyewon/goodviews_ecg/README.md

 # Finding "Good Views" of Electrocardiogram Signals for Inferring Abnormalities in Cardiac Condition

 ## Paper
-This repo contains a code implementation of the [final project document](assets/Finding%20_Good%20Views_%20of%20Electrocardiogram%20Signals%20for%20Inferring%20Abnormalities%20in%20Cardiac%20Condition.pdf) of [6.867 Machine Learning](http://www.ai.mit.edu/courses/6.867-f04/).
+This repo contains a code implementation of the [final project document](assets/Finding%20_Good%20Views_%20of%20Electrocardiogram%20Signals%20for%20Inferring%20Abnormalities%20in%20Cardiac%20Condition.pdf) of [6.867 Machine Learning](http://www.ai.mit.edu/courses/6.867-f04/) at MIT.

 If you use our code or refer to our result in your research, please cite:
 ```